strxwberrylxvver/userprofilebuilder/README.md

 # SwingPorfolio Workshops - User Profile Builder App

-In TB2 you will have 4 workshops (TB2 Exercises) that lead you through the development of a basic Swing App that can be the launch point of your own TB2 Coursework App (after reading week) as in the (CI5105 TB2 Week 1 - Reintroduction Lecture)[https://canvas.kingston.ac.uk/courses/26279/pages/software-application-development-2023-4]
+In TB2 you will have 4 workshops (TB2 Exercises) that lead you through the development of a basic Swing App that can be the launch point of your own TB2 Coursework App (after reading week) as in the (CI5105 TB2 Week 2 - Reintroduction Lecture and Workshop)[https://canvas.kingston.ac.uk/courses/29973/pages/swing-portfolio-user-profile-builder-workshop-1]

 The workshops will set you exercises that will use concepts introduced at the lectures and will allow you to develop a 'User Profile Builder' App that cn be the launch point for your Coursework App that will be introdcued after reading week.